Manotomo-Alliance-Support-Squad/mass-backend/README.md

 ## Pre-Commit

 This repo supports pre-commit with some generic rules.
-To make life easier, install and use [pre-commit](https://pre-commit.com/) when developing here.
+To make life easier, ours and yours, install and use [pre-commit](https://pre-commit.com/) when developing for the M.A.S.S. backend.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)